 Any situation involving avoidable birth injuries should be evaluated for a potential legal claim.
 Due to the complexity of the facts and legal issues involved in your case, discussing your situation with an attorney who is experienced in the area of birth injury and medical malpractice liability is the best way to ensure a thorough evaluation of the likelihood of your claim’s success and its potential value.
 Especially in light of deadlines for filing your lawsuit, meeting with an attorney sooner rather than later to evaluate your case is recommended.

-At the law offices of The Lynch Law Group we cannot promise you an outcome or predict the future, but if an outcome is possible we will work with you to make it a reality.
+At the law offices of The Law Offices Of Andrew Lynch we cannot promise you an outcome or predict the future, but if an outcome is possible we will work with you to make it a reality.

-Please contact the Decatur, Georgia law office of The Lynch Law Group for a free consultation today.
+Please contact the Decatur, Georgia law office of The Law Offices Of Andrew Lynch for a free consultation today.

 “Andrew and the staff helped throughout the process closing my case in everyday.
 Answered all my questions and solved all of my issues with professionalism.
 Will definitely retain again the future if needed.”